View George Platukis's Obituary on standardspeaker.com and share memories

 |

-The funeral of George Paul "Tookie" Platukis Jr., 77, of Fern Glen, who passed away April 16 at his home, will be held with a Memorial Mass of Christian Burial Friday at 11 a.m. in Sacred Heart Roman Catholic Church, Weston, where church restrictions limit the number in attendance to the first 35 people.
+The funeral of George Paul "Tookie" Platukis Jr. of Fern Glen, who passed away April 16, was held Friday morning with a Memorial Mass of Christian Burial in Sacred Heart Roman Catholic Church, Weston.

+The Rev. Patrick McDowell was celebrant of the Mass and also gave the final blessing in the parish cemetery.

-Family and friends are invited to attend a memorial visitation Friday from 9:30 to 10:30 a.m. at Harman Funeral Homes & Crematory Inc. (West), 1265 Rock Glen Road, Rock Glen; the only restrictions at the funeral home are that all attending must wear a face covering and practice social distancing.
+Harman Funeral Homes & Crematory Inc. (West), 1265 Rock Glen Road, Rock Glen, assisted the family with the arrangements.